soukup3/super-duper-octo-computing-machine/proposal.md

-# X-Team 11 Food-o-Finder Project Proposal
+# X-Team 11 Project Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files